2 former Chick-fil-A workers indicted on fraud charges

-BIRMINGHAM, Ala.
-(AP) — Two former workers at a Chick-Fil-A restaurant in Birmingham have been charged with defrauding customers by sending payments for catering and other sales into personal accounts, federal prosecutors said Wednesday.
+BIRMINGHAM, Ala. — Two former workers at a Chick-fil-A restaurant in Birmingham have been charged with defrauding customers by sending payments for catering and other sales into personal accounts, federal prosecutors said Wednesday.

 Prosecutors said that rather than the restaurant, money went into bank accounts controlled by the men between April 2018 and January 2020.
 An indictment detailed more than $30,000 in transfers that prosecutors said were illegal.